CFO STRATEGY MEETING

 - Risk Management

-- Shedding office space
+- How much office space will you need?

 Cash Forecasting, Do I have Enough in the Current Environment?

 - Understanding working capital limitations and in advance and adjusting accordingly

 - Sale lease back of current equipment, raising working capital

 - Impact of Accounting Standards Update 2016-02 Accounting for leases